 The only question I ever thought was hard

 - In early drafts of Avenue Q Trekkie Monster was an avid Star Trek fan, but that got changed due to potential copyright issues.
 Now he's into internet porn, although he's still named Trekkie Monster.

 - "Don Luke Piccardo" in Evil Inc. qualifies in spades.
 Everything he does is Trek-themed...EVERYTHING.

 - Half the cast of El Goonish Shive.
 Susan, Tedd and Justin are the most prominent examples.
 Tedd and Susan have frequent slapfights over Star Trek.
 Also, Justin's former best friend, Melissa is revealed to be one as part of her Hidden Depths.

 - The Futurama episode "Where No Fan Has Gone Before" reveals that Fry is a Trekkie.
 The episode revolves around an extreme Trekkie floating energy cloud named Melllvar who kidnaps the cast of Star Trek: The Original Series.
 The episode also mentions that Trekkies formed a major religion that was exiled from Earth because they were too insane.
-Leonard Nimoy's head also makes regular appearances (even in the pilot).
+Leonard Nimoy's head also makes regular appearances (even in the first episode).

 - Family Guy: Peter surprisingly seems to be a Trekkie, considering that he takes his family to a Star Trek Convention in "Not All Dogs Go To Heaven."
 Stewie is one as well, to the point that in the same episode he kidnaps the cast of Star Trek: The Next Generation because they never picked him during the Q & A session at the convention.
 It didn't work out very well.